elinverd/luminous/README.md

 The demo can be inspected live using the project's dev server (run `mix dev` in the project and then visit [this page](http://localhost:5000/demo)).

+Luminous is a framework in the sense that the luminous client is responsible for specifying queries, variables etc. and `Luminous.Live` will call the client's code by setting up all the required plumbing.

 In general, a custom dashboard needs to: